kimberlyhau/LLM-enabledAndroidAppsReplicationPackage/README.md

 ## App_Descriptions_and_Assigned_Functionality.xlsx

 This spreadsheet lists the repository description (if available) of each app in the dataset, and their corresponding assigned main functionality.
-We manually assign functionalities to apps without a repository description.
+We manually assign functionalities to apps without a repository description by carefully looking into their readme files.

 ## Commit_Messages_and_Assigned_Topics.xlsx